Harsh-rao18/weather-app/README.md

 # Run the app
 flutter run

 🛠 API Integration
 // Get your API key from OpenWeatherMap and add it inside WeatherService final _weatherService = WeatherService(apiKey: 'YOUR_API_KEY');

-👨‍💻 About the Developer
-Made with ❤️ by Harsh